 - Standby while your notebook is on standby, it switches to a low power state where devices, such as the LCD screen and drives, turn off. - Hibernate (also called save to disk) writes all current memory (RAM) information to the hard drive, then turns your notebook completely off.
 The next time you turn on the notebook, it reads the memory information from the hard drive and opens the programs and documents that were open when you activated Hibernate.
-For more information on using Hibernate mode, see "Using Hibernate mode" on page 118.
+For more information on using Hibernate mode, see "To activate Hibernate mode:" on page 122.